From Stonethwaite up the Stonethwaite Valley

 Spot the tents.
 I counted thirteen!
 Admittedly its much easier when looking at the full size photo.

 While I was taking a break the chap in black who can be seen further down the path in the photo caught up with me and stopped for a chat.
-It turns out he’d found a pretty good spot for his tent.
-I won’t say where but it’s now on my ‘to do’ list.
+It turns out he’d found a pretty good spot to camp on Tongue Head, the small ridge the footpath passes over on the way up to Allen Crags.
+In fact it was so good I made a mental note of the spot and camped there the following summer.
+The full tale of that trip is recounted on my Tongue Head wild camping blog entry.

 Allen Crags is a short climb off to the right from here and I soon reached the grassy area under its summit.
 Despite only seeing this area from a distance the year before I was right: its a great place to pitch a tent … when its not quite so windy.
 This ridge is very exposed to the north-west which is where the chilly wind was coming from.
 Time for Plan B.